leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader Learning Path.md

 The levels of **responsibility** between an organization and their cloud service provider **vary depending on which model is used**.
 ## Course Summary

+### IaaS - Infrastructure as a service
+IaaS is a computing model that offers the on-demand availability of scalable infrastructure resources, such as:
+- compute, e.g.: Compute Engine;
+- networking;
+- storage, e.g.: Cloud Storage;
+- databases.

+IaaS allows organizations to lease the resources they need without having to physically maintain or manage all of it, and they only pay for what they use.

+Advantages:
+- One of the main reasons businesses choose IaaS is to reduce their capital expenditures and transform them into operational expenses.
+- allows organizations to lease the resources they need without having to physically maintain or manage all of it, and they only pay for what they use.
+- Offered as individual services.
+- traditional way is challenging to scale when demand spikes or business grows.
+Cloud compute can scale the resources up and down rapidly rapidly according to business needs.
+- It’s economical, efficient, reliable, and boosts productivity.
+- flexibility to use the hardware as developers want, e.g. VM to install whatever the project needs, to achieve the solution.

+Notes:
+- Even being economical, unexpected cost can happen.
+It can be because of the intense use of the service, which are simple and easy to deploy.

+what scenarios would IaaS be good for?
+Organizations that :
+- Have unpredictable workload volumes or need to move quickly in response to business fluctuations.
+- Require more infrastructure scalability and agility
+- Have high business growth that outpaces infrastructure capabilities.
+- Build flexible solutions that aren't possible with PaaS or SaaS.